MicrosoftLearning/MB-210-Dynamics365forSales/Instructions/Labs/LAB[MB-210]_M03Lab03_Orders_and_Invoices.md

 3. The **Invoice** form will open.

-4. Click on the vertical ellipses button at the end of the command bar.
+4. Select the vertical ellipsis button (⋮) at the end of the command bar.
 Select **Word Template** and then select **Invoice Summary**.

 5. Open the generated Word doc and review the **Invoice**.
 Close the Invoice Summary.

 6. We will assume the Customer paid in full.
-Click **Invoice Paid**.
+Select **Invoice Paid**.

 7. Select **OK** to mark the Invoice as Complete.